pinetco-dev/laravel-impersonate/README.md

 composer require pinetco-dev/laravel-impersonate
 ```

-You can publish and run the migrations with:
+Once you have installed the package, you can publish and run the migrations with the following command:

 ```bash
 php artisan vendor:publish --tag="impersonate-migrations"